francoismichel/ssh3-spec/draft-michel-ssh3.md

 and used as an authentication method for the client.

-### HTTP authentication: out-of-the-box compatibility with identity providers
+### HTTP authentication: compatibility with existing authentication systems

-Using HTTP authentication schemes for user authentication allows implementing diverse authentication mechanisms such as the classical password-based and public key authentication, but also popular web authentication mechanisms such as OpenID Connect {{OpenID.Core}}, SAML2 {{OASIS.saml-core-2.0-os}} or the recent Passkeys/WebAuthn standard {{WebAuthn}}.
+Using HTTP authentication schemes for user authentication allows implementing diverse authentication mechanisms such as the classical password-based and public key authentication, but also popular web authentication mechanisms such as OpenID Connect {{OpenID.Core}}, SAML2
+{{OASIS.saml-core-2.0-os}} or the recent Passkeys/WebAuthn standard
+{{WebAuthn}}.
 All these authentication schemes are already deployed for managing access to critical resources in different organizations.
 Sharing computing resources using SSHv2 through these mechanisms generally requires the deployment of middlewares managing the mapping between identities and SSH keys or certificates.
-Adding HTTP authentication to SSH allows welcoming these authentication methods directly.
+Adding HTTP authentication to SSH allows welcoming these authentication methods directly and interface SSH3 more naturally with existing architectures.
 As a proof-of-concept, OpenID Connect has been implemented in our SSH3 prototype.
+Other web authentication standards such as Passkeys/WebAuthn {{WebAuthn}}
+allow administrators to restrict remote access to specific client devices in addition to users.

 ### URL multiplexing and undiscoverability